dwest922/credit_card_project/README.md

 ## Dashboard Development

 A number of dashboards were developed by team members based on assigned resposibilities and individual preferred dashboard development platform.
-Dashboards were developed using Power BI (Duncan) and Streamlit (Mohammed).
+Dashboards were developed using Power BI (Duncan, Helen) and Streamlit (Mohammed).
 Mohammed has included his dashboard in the apps folder.

 ## Documentation